tibbdc/bow-tie/README.md

-# ECM_eco1515
+# bow tie
-The  automated process for enzyme-constrained model construction.
+Determine the bow tie structure by calculating pathways between metabolites using a flux balance analysis (FBA) based approach.
 ## About

-The pipeline was written and tested with Python 3.5, though Python versions (Python 3.6) should work.
+The pipeline was written and tested with Python 3.8.
 The core libraries essential for the pipeline including: Cobra, Pandas, and related packages.

 ## Software